This green split pea soup is easy to make in your crock pot!

 Cuisinart PSC-350 3-1/2 Quart Programmable Slow Cooker

-Cook in the slow cooker/crockpot on low heat all day—and you come home to the most delicious, smooth pea soup to be savored with a slice of bread and butter!
+Cook in the slow cooker on low heat all day—and you'll come home to the most delicious, smooth pea soup you've ever had—to be savored with a slice of bread and butter!
+In a rush for lunch?
+Cook it on high for around four hours so begin making it after breakfast.

-Don't forget you can use yellow split peas too—for a change—and this recipe lends itself to lentils just as easily, though I do have a lentil soup recipe for you to try.
+Don't forget you can use yellow split peas too for a change.
+This recipe lends itself to lentils just as easily, though I do have a lentil soup recipe for you to try.

 MUST DO: Get some of your freshly sliced bread and treat yourself to some real butter.
 Spread generously—dip gently—chew slowly, and savor the taste and experience!